tmarois/Filebase/README.md

 After you've loaded up your database config, then you can use the `get()` method to retrieve a single document of data.

+If document does not exist, it will create a empty object for you to store data into.
+You can then call the `save()` method and it will create the document (or update an existing one).

 ```php
 // my user id
 $userId = '92832711';